Loved by 15K+ pet parents

 Separation Anxiety in Dogs

-Learning to be left alone is an important part of your dog’s training and will prevent your dog from becoming anxious when they are by themselves.
-So if you have recently welcomed a puppy into your family it’s really important to teach them that being alone is fun.
-I would recommend setting up a playpen or crate for your puppy, so you can start teaching them at an early age how to relax and chill when you are at home with them, this is a good foundation to build on.
-Teaching them to be relaxed and confident when they are on their is important for their future well-being.
-Then you will have a happier balanced dog.
+Learning to be left alone is an essential part of your dog’s training and will prevent your dog from becoming anxious when they are by themselves.
+So if you have recently welcomed a puppy into your family, it’s really important to teach them that being alone is fun.
+I recommend setting up a playpen or crate for your puppy, allowing you to teach them relaxation and chill habits from an early age.
+This is a good foundation to build on.
+Teaching them to be relaxed and confident when they are on their own is important for their future well-being.
+Then you will have a happier, balanced dog.

-Owners not putting the foundations in place such as crate training or the correct puppy training.
+Owners are not putting the foundations in place, such as crate training or the correct puppy training.

 Re-homing, such as a dog who has had to be rehoused multiple times, or even just once.